Highlighted Coalition: Canadian Alliance on Mental Illness and Mental Health

 Prompted by concern about inadequate services for the residents of long-term care facilities, a national symposium was held in April 28, 2002 with the goal of "improving the mental health of the elderly in long term care through education, advocacy and collaboration".
 A coalition was formed with the purpose to improve the mental health of seniors through a coordinated national strategy.
 The coalition's first priority is to focus on the unmet needs of seniors living in long-term care facilities.

 The mission of CCSD, a non-profit, non-governmental organization, is to develop and promote social policies that are inspired by social justice and equality.
 CCSD meets its mission through research, consultation, public education and advocacy.
 Poverty, social inclusion, disability, cultural diversity, child well-being, employment and housing are some of the issues that CCSD focuses on.

-The Child Care Advocacy Association of Canada (CCAAC) is dedicated to promoting a publicly funded, inclusive, qualtity, non-profit child care system.
+Child Care Now is dedicated to advocating for a publicly funded, inclusive, quality, non-profit child care system.
 Our organization is non-profit, membership-based and regionally representative.

 Child Welfare League of Canada https://www.cwlc.ca/

 The Child Welfare League of Canada (CWLC) is the voice for vulnerable children in Canada.
 Established in 1994, CWLC is a national, membership-based organization dedicated to promoting the protection and well-being of vulnerable children, youth and their families.
 We play a significant role in promoting best practices among those in the field of child welfare, child and youth mental health, child rights and youth justice.

 Coalition for Safe and Effective Pain Management (CSEPM) http://www.csepm.ca/